OpenScienceLabs/osl-translations/README.md

 <!-- Please include specific timelines showing when you will achieve the proposed work. -->

-The translation project will be completed within a two-month timeframe, with different tasks assigned to each week.
+The translation project will be completed within a timeframe of two and a half months, with different tasks assigned for each week.
 The first week will focus on planning and coordinating the workflow, including adapting the style guide and creating a glossary.

 The second week will involve extracting the content to be translated and configuring the content on Crowdin.